Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

+When the nonlinear Lorenz-gauge problem is formulated in terms of a potential $A$, the notation $\Lin_{k}^{(m)}$ is furthermore understood to include the massless scalar-wave estimates of Definition~\ref{def:lin-estimates} applied componentwise to each Lorenz-potential component $A_{\nu}$.
+These auxiliary wave estimates control the semilinear source terms in the scalar equation; it contributes no additional gauge-invariant scattering data beyond the residual gauge quotient.
+When $m^{2}=0$ we may choose $\mathcal S_{k}^{(0)}=\mathcal S_{k}$ and $\mathcal X_{k}^{(0)}=\mathcal X_{k}$ so that $\Lin_{k}^{(0)}$ coincides with $\Lin_{k}$. \end{definition}

-\begin{lemma}[Concrete realization of the admissible norms on Schwarzschild and Kerr] On the Schwarzschild exterior $(\mathcal D_{M,0},g_{M,0})$ and on each subextremal Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|<M$, one admissible choice of the norms in Definition~\ref{def:lin-package} is given by the weighted physical-space norms below.
+\begin{lemma}[Concrete realization of the admissible norms on Schwarzschild and Kerr] On the Schwarzschild exterior $(\mathcal D_{M,0},g_{M,0})$ and on each admissibly slowly rotating Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|\le a_{\mathrm{slow}}(M,K)$, one admissible choice of the norms in Definition~\ref{def:lin-estimates} is given by the weighted physical-space norms below.
 Fix $\delta>0$ and a cutoff radius $R>0$.
 For a source term $\mathfrak{F}$ set

-There exists a smooth nonnegative weight $w_{\mathrm{trap}}$ which vanishes only on the trapped set (the photon sphere on Schwarzschild, the photon region on Kerr).
-Fix one such $w_{\mathrm{trap}}$.
+The trapping term is understood as follows.
+In Schwarzschild one may take a smooth nonnegative physical-space weight $w_{\mathrm{trap}}(r)$ vanishing only at the photon sphere $r=3M$.
+In Kerr the trapped set is a phase-space object; $w_{\mathrm{trap}}$ denotes a nonnegative order-zero microlocal weight (equivalently, the principal symbol of the Morawetz pseudodifferential bulk) which vanishes just on the trapped null geodesic set.
+The displayed formula below is shorthand for this microlocal bulk norm in Kerr and for the physical-space weighted norm in Schwarzschild.
+Fix a smooth cutoff $\chi_{\mathrm{away}}$ supported in the compact region $r\le R$ but vanishing in a neighbourhood of the trapped set/projection.
 For a scalar $\psi$ define